Family Floer mirror space for local SYZ singularities: Abstract

 \section{Abstract}

-{\sc Abstract:} We give a mathematically precise statement of SYZ conjecture between mirror space pairs and prove it for any toric Calabi-Yau manifold with Gross's special Lagrangian fibration.
+{\sc Abstract:} We give a mathematically precise statement of the SYZ conjecture between mirror space pairs and prove it for any toric Calabi-Yau manifold with the Gross Lagrangian fibration.
 To date, it is the first time we realize the SYZ proposal with singular fibers beyond the topological level.
 The dual singular fibration is explicitly written and proved to be compatible with the family Floer mirror construction.
-We use both ideas of Kontsevich-Soibelman and Gross-Hacking-Keel-Siebert.
 Moreover, we discover that the Maurer-Cartan set of a singular Lagrangian is only a strict subset of the corresponding dual singular fiber.
 This responds negatively to the previous expectation and leads to new perspectives of SYZ singularities.
 As extra evidence, we also check some computations for a well-known folklore conjecture for the Landau-Ginzburg model.

 { \textrm{ } }